opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 ...
 ```

-Differently from exercise 1, here we have NOT set any NDP static entry.
+In contrast to Exercise 1, here we have NOT set any NDP static entries.
 Instead, NDP NS and NA packets are handled by the data plane thanks to the `ALL`
 group and `l2_ternary_table`'s flow rule described above.
 Moreover, given the
 ACL flow rules to clone NDP packets to the controller, hosts can be discovered